Paw Paws

 3. Squeeze and strain.
 Over a bowl with a fine-mesh colander, squeeze the fruit with clean hands, separating the seeds and pulp from the skin.

 4. Stir with a silicone spatula.
-This helps the pulp drip through while leaving the seeds behind.
-Don’t press too hard — this method keeps seed fragments out of your final product.
+This helps filter the pulp while leaving the seeds behind.

 5. Compost the skins and seeds.
 They’ve served their purpose.
-(Or, guerilla garden the seeds on the neglected fringe of a public park or trail to contribute to future harvests.)
+(Or, guerrilla garden the seeds on the neglected fringe of a public park or trail to contribute to future harvests.)

 You’ll lose a small amount of pulp that clings to the seeds, but it’s a worthy trade for safety and peace of mind.